Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 From there, you can view your virtual card's number, CVV, expiration date, and billing address.

-Here’s how to access your virtual card details via the Expensify web app:
+Here's how to access your virtual card details via the Expensify web app:
 1. Head to **Settings > Account > Credit Card Import**
 2. Under **Virtual Card**, click **Show Details**